Conservation Easement Steward

 - Update Forest Society social media, blogs and Forest Notes magazine with information relevant to the department with assistance from the Digital Outreach Manager.

-- Other duties as required, including administrative tasks that are shared by all within the department.
+- Other duties as required, including administrative tasks shared by all within the department.

 - Develop and maintain cooperative working relationships and open lines of communication with landowners, colleagues, and the public.

-- Communicate with others in a positive manner with respect for differing opinions and openness to new ideas.
+- Communicate with others in a positive manner with respect and openness to new ideas.

 - Work independently and follow through on commitments with minimal supervision.